opendatasoft/ods-documentation-explore-api/source/includes/wfs/describe_feature_type.md

 This is the list of the supported parameters specific to the `DescribeFeatureType` operation.
 You should also take into consideration the common parameters.
 [See more](#parameters)

-The existing parameters in the WFS standard which are not listed in this table are currently not supported.
+The existing parameters in the WFS standard that are not listed in this table are currently not supported.

 Parameter | Description | Optionality and use
 --------- | ----------- | -------------------
-`TypeName` | A comma separated list of feature types to describe.
-If no value is specified that is to be interpreted as all <br> feature types. | Optional.
-When omitted, return all types known.
+`TypeName` | A comma-separated list of feature types to describe. | Optional.
+When omitted, return all feature types known.